vanlalruata/LIDS-A-Novel-Light-weight-Intrusion-Detection-System-for-DDoS-Attacks/README.md

 Journal : Security and Privacy<br/>
 Publisher : Wiley<br/>

-> If you find the code useful, you are requested to cite the paper.
+> If you find this code/repository useful, you are requested to cite this paper.

 ## Key Features
 - Unified CLI workflow via main.py with menu options for end-to-end runs